KarelVeldkamp/Discrete_VAEs/readme.md

 ## ⚙️ Configuration

-By default, model fitting uses the configurations specified in:
+By default, model fitting uses the configurations in:

 ```
 ./configs/fitconfig.yml